pulibrary/parallelogram/README.md

 ### Introduction

-The "Parallelogram" Cloud App for Alma is used to generate parallel fields in bibliographic records.
-It can add a non-roman text field to romanized text and vice versa.
-To do so, it uses identifiers in the target record (ISBNs, OCLC numbers, etc.) to search for similar records in WorldCat and the Library of Congress Linked Data Service (id.loc.gov).
-It examines the parallel fields in these records and uses its findings to generate parallel text in the target record (provided it can find such text).
-Additionally, it uses the Library of Congresss [ScriptShifter](https://bibframe.org/scriptshifter/) service to perform conversion for its over 150 supported scripts/languages.
+The "Parallelogram" Cloud App for Alma is used to generate parallel fields (either roman or non-roman text) in bibliographic records.
+It does so by synthesizing results from WorldCat, Library of Congress authority records, and the Library of Congresss [ScriptShifter](https://bibframe.org/scriptshifter/) service.

 The above approach allows the tool to be used for a variety of different languages and scripts without needing detailed information about each language's rules for romanization, capitalization, punctuation, spacing, etc.  (Indeed, some languages do not have consistent "rules" that can easily be automated.)
-That being said, it may not be able to produce an accurate transliteration in every case.
-However, the tool compensates for this by presenting multiple options for parallel text where there is ambiguity, and also allowing the user to correct its suggestions.
+Since it is dependent on data from external sources, it may not be able to produce an accurate transliteration in every case.
+(It is always recommended to proofread the results.)
+On the other hand, the tool has the ability to learn and communicate with the user about complex cases.
+It presents multiple options for parallel text where there is ambiguity, and also allows the user to correct its suggestions.
 Such corrections are saved in the tool's internal database and can be recalled the next time that text appears in a record.
 Thus, over time, the tool should produce more consistent and accurate results.

 ### Configuration